alessandrogeraldini/GYRAZE/README.md

 # Grazing-Incidence Magnetised Sheath (GIMS) code

 This code solves the magnetised sheath region, composed of the magnetic presheath whose thickness is of the order of several ion gyroradii, and the Debye sheath whose thickness is of the order of several Debye lengths << ion gyroradius.
 It exploits the asymptotic limit lambda_D / rho_i --> 0 and the ordering alpha << 1 for the magnetic field angle.
 This means that the Debye sheath and magnetic presheath potential profiles are solved separately, and the ion density in the magnetic presheath and electron density in the Debye sheath are solved using a gyrokinetic treatment exploiting gyrophase independence and an adiabatic invariant to lowest order in alpha.
 For more details on the theory, see papers by Geraldini, Parra, Militello and by Ewart, Parra and Geraldini.
-The paper explaining the solution of the Debye sheath will soon be submitted for publication, and will soon be available on arxiv.com.
+The paper explaining the solution of the combined Debye sheath and magnetic presheath will soon be submitted for publication, and will therefore soon be available on arxiv.com.

 ## Input file

-The file inputfile.txt contains nine lines:
+The file input_physparams.txt contains the physical parameters of the simulation: 1 string and 8 numerical parameters:

-1st line: a specifier: e.g. ADHOC uses analytical ad hoc distribution functions at the magnetic presheath entrance.
+string parameter = type_dist_func: this can be "ADHOC" to tell the code to use analytical ad hoc distribution functions at the magnetic presheath entrance.
 If anything other than ADHOC is written here, the code can only run if the files Fi_mpe.txt and Fi_mpe_args.txt (plus the corresponding electron files starting in Fe) are present in the folder.
 If ADHOC is written here, these files are not necessary because the code has some built-in ad hoc distribution functions (see paper Geraldini, Parra, Militello 2019).

-2nd line: the angle between the magnetic field angle and the wall, measured in degrees
+1st numerical parameter = alphadeg: the angle between the magnetic field angle and the wall, measured in degrees

-3rd line: the electron gyroradius rho_e normalised by the Debye length lambda_D
+2nd numerical parameter = gamma_ref: the electron gyroradius rho_e normalised by the Debye length lambda_D

-4th line: the number of ion species present
+3th numerical parameter = nspec: the number of ion species present

-5th line: the ratio of the density of the each species, separated by a space
+4th numerical parameter = nioverne: the ratio of the density of the each species, separated by a space

-6th line: the temperature of each species as a fraction of the electron temperature, separated by a space
+5th numerical parameter = TioverTe: the temperature of each species as a fraction of the electron temperature, separated by a space

-7th line: the mass of each ion species as a multiple of the electron mass, separated by a space
+6th numerical parameter = mioverme: the mass of each ion species as a multiple of the electron mass, separated by a space

-8th line: ( 1 / 0 ) if ( wall current / electrostatic potential ) is specified on the next line
+7th numerical parameter = set_current: ( 1 / 0 ) if ( wall current / electrostatic potential ) is specified on the next line

-9th line: the value of current or electrostatic potential
+8th numerical parameter = target_current/phi_wall: the value of current or electrostatic potential at the wall

-To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0 or to 100.0 (or any larger number) for the two simplified electron models.
+To solve only the magnetic presheath (without the full Debye sheath potential profile) with a simplified electron model it is sufficient to set the value of rho_e/lambda_D to 0.0.

-The parameter tau must be kept above 0.2.
+The parameter tau must be kept above ~0.2.
 Simulations crash when tau is too small because the small-alpha equations to lowest order cannot recover the fluid limit (they start missing important terms, see Geraldini, Parra and Militello 2019).

 Simulations crash or don't converge if the angle alpha is below the critical angle.
 For larger values of the parameter gamma the critical angle becomes larger.
 Therefore, use parameter gamma with caution.
 Below the critical angle, the code is unable to obtain the solution (because the solution is probably non-monotonic, while the code only handles monotonic profiles).